davidmalcolm/gcc-python-plugin/docs/tree.rst

       The gcc.IntegerType for the unsigned version of this type

+   .. py:attribute:: max_value

+      The maximum possible value for this type, as a :py:class:`gcc.IntegerCst`

+   .. py:attribute:: min_value

+      The minimum possible value for this type, as a :py:class:`gcc.IntegerCst`

 .. py:class:: gcc.FloatType

    Subclass of :py:class:`gcc.Type` representing C's `float` and `double` types